 resolution mode (R~4,000) the entire wavelength range 0.64μm-1.7μm is observed simultaneously, while the high

 resolution mode covers simultaneously three selected spectral regions: one around the CaII triplet (at R~8,000) to

 measure radial velocities, and two regions at R~20,000 one in the J-band and one in the H-band, for detailed

 The grasp of the 8.2m Very Large Telescope (VLT) combined with the large multiplex and wavelength coverage of MOONS extending into the near-IR will provide the observational power necessary to study galaxy formation and evolution over the entire history of the Universe, from our Milky Way, through the redshift desert and up to the epoch of re-ionization at z>8-9.
 At the same time, the high spectral resolution mode will allow astronomers to study chemical abundances of stars in our Galaxy, in particular in the highly obscured regions of the Bulge, and provide the necessary follow-up of the Gaia mission.
 Such characteristics and versatility make MOONS the long-awaited workhorse near-IR MOS for the VLT, which will perfectly complement optical spectroscopy performed by FLAMES and VIMOS.

-IASF-Milano is involved in the scientific group, within which it carries out the trade-off studies for the different positioner options, while on the instrumental site it leads the study and development of the Fiber Allocation Optimization Sofwatre
+IASF-Milano is involved in the scientific group, within which it carries out the trade-off studies for the different GTO survey strategies, while on the instrumental site it leads the study and development of the Fiber Allocation Optimization Sofwatre

 Related links :